Nhulunbuy

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-Nhulunbuy suburb's income level is among the top percentile nationally according to latest ATO data aggregated by AreaSearch for financial year ended June 2023.
-Median income among taxpayers in Nhulunbuy was $85,143 with average income at $108,194, comparing to Rest of NT's figures of $53,572 and $63,776 respectively.
-Based on Wage Price Index growth of 8.44% since financial year ended June 2023, current estimates would be approximately $92,329 (median) and $117,326 (average) as of September 2025.
-According to Australian Bureau of Statistics Census data for 2021, household, family and personal incomes in Nhulunbuy rank highly nationally, between the 94th and 97th percentiles.
-Distribution data shows that 39.8% of residents (1,808 people) fall within the $1,500 - 2,999 weekly income bracket, consistent with broader trends across the surrounding region at 33.6%.
-Notably, 44.8% earn above $3,000 weekly, indicating prosperity driving local economic activity.
-After housing costs, residents retain 95.6% of income, reflecting strong purchasing power and SEIFA income ranking places area in the 6th decile.
+The suburb of Nhulunbuy has one of the highest income levels nationally, according to AreaSearch's aggregation of ATO data for the financial year ended June 30, 2023.
+The median income among taxpayers in Nhulunbuy is $85,143, with an average income of $108,194.
+This compares to figures for the Rest of NT's of $53,572 and $63,776 respectively.
+Based on Wage Price Index growth of 8.44% from July 1, 2023 to September 30, 2025, estimated median income is approximately $92,329 and average income is around $117,326 as of the latter date.
+According to the Census conducted in August 2021, household, family, and personal incomes in Nhulunbuy rank between the 94th and 97th percentiles nationally.
+Income distribution data shows that 39.8% of residents (1,808 people) fall within the $1,500 - $2,999 weekly income bracket, consistent with broader trends across the surrounding region where 33.6% are in the same category.
+Notably, 44.8% earn above $3,000 weekly, indicating prosperity that contributes to robust local economic activity.
+After accounting for housing costs, residents retain 95.6% of their income, reflecting strong purchasing power, and the area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income